 Skip to content

-During the year 2024, we will publish 70 tips for good health on this page in honor of the fact that exactly 70 years have passed since the foundation of the Finnish Student Health Service FSHS.
+During the year 2024, we have published 70 tips for good health on this page in honor of the fact that exactly 70 years have passed since the foundation of the Finnish Student Health Service FSHS.

 Promoting the health of students in higher education has always been the FSHS’s key task.
 We address a range of health topics in our webinars and campaigns.
-Tips from different events will be added to this 70th anniversary page during the year.
+Tips has been added to this 70th anniversary page during the current year from our various events or articles.

 Please also follow our event calendar – there you will find interesting topics to listen to almost all year round.